syncfusion-content/windowsforms-docs/WindowsForms/Chart/Exporting.md

 The steps that are given below will guide you through the process.

-1.Add the Syncfusion.Grid.Base and Syncfusion.Grid.Windows assemblies.
+1.Add the **Syncfusion.Grid.Base and Syncfusion.Grid.Windows** assemblies.

 2.Add a form (Form2) to hold the Grid control in which the chart is to be exported.

 3.Drag a grid control onto the Form2.

-4.Add the namespace Syncfusion.Windows.forms.Grid in Form2.
+4.Add the namespace **yncfusion.Windows.forms.Grid** in Form2.

 {% tabs %}